 “No minimum credit score requirement; instead VA requires a lender to review the entire loan profile to make a lending decision.”

 In Washington State, the lowest credit score for a VA home loan generally falls somewhere between 600 and 620.
 But that number is not set in stone.
-It just represents current trends within the mortgage industry, as of summer 2017.
+It just represents current trends within the mortgage industry, as of 2022.

 It’s important to realize that credit scores are just one of the factors mortgage lenders use when reviewing applications.
 Equally important is your debt and income situation, and your ability to repay the loan.
 Instead of looking at just one qualifying factor, such as a credit score, lenders tend to consider a variety of factors when reviewing mortgage applications.